Pensioner Mortgages For 60, 65, 70, Or 80-Year-Olds

 Nationwide mortgage for over 70s

-You don’t need to be a Nationwide account holder to get a Nationwide mortgage for over 70s, and coupled with the trust that people have in the Nationwide brand, these mortgages, or indeed remortgages from the Nationwide can be ideal for pensioners with stable personal income.
+You don’t need to be a Nationwide account holder to get a Nationwide mortgage for over 70s, and coupled with the trust that people have in the Nationwide brand, these mortgages, or indeed remortgages from Nationwide, can be ideal for pensioners with a stable personal income.

 Nationwide mortgages for over 60s